A personal hackathon is an event dedicated to maximal productivity in a set time period.

 Personal Hackathon Wins: Encourage the use of a group “wins” whiteboard or wiki page to publicly share accomplishments.
 This helps with accountability.

-Real-Time Accountability: Consider using RescueTime in “Open Mode” among the participants if you want a very transparent, focused day.
+Real-Time Accountability: Consider using RescueTime or a similar tool among the participants if you want a very transparent, focused day.
 This service automatically measures how efficiently you work on your computer (e.g., time on Facebook is by default tracked as inefficient and time using spreadsheet software is by default tracked as efficient).
-If you all set your accounts to “Open Mode” then everyone will be able to see how efficient everyone else is, real-time.
-Using it in this way would require paid accounts.
-However, if participants signed up for free accounts then they could verbally report in their RescueTime efficiency score at the end of the day.
+If participants have accounts they can report in their RescueTime efficiency score at the end of the day.

 Join the Citizen Science movement and contribute to our research.